s183620/Group-15/A4/README.md

-!Our BPMN has changed a bit through the project, bla bla bla (skriv ngoet om at det ikke er allle stadier i BPMN der er opfyldt endnu, men det er sådan toolet skal videreudvikles
+Our BPMN diagram has changed a bit through the project, but we this is the final one.
+The process also shows determination of the requirements and a possibly optimization.
+This is not included in the actual tool we've made, but is suppose to be a part of a further development.

 ![diagram-2](https://user-images.githubusercontent.com/112402480/203063864-79c07321-011d-4aa8-8829-4d201af49ddc.svg)

 ## Step by step guide for the tool